 There are two types of transistor, NPN and PNP.
 In out projects we will only use NPN type.
 Transistors are used in two ways, as a switch to turn components on/off and as an amplifier to enable components to receive a larger current.
 Voltage (volts/millivolts) is the amount of energy available to power the circuit.
 Current (amps/milliamps) is the measurement of the amount of energy flowing through the circuit.
 Task 2:

-- Build the transistor circuit on your breadboard using the Fritzing layout and the breadboard photo shown here as a guide (use a multimeter set to Ω to measure the resistor values) - Use connector links made from 47K resistors to construct the breadboard neatly, two hook-up wires are used for the switch, to enable the circuit to remain on, the switch wires can be plugged into a common row as shown

-Add a new slide, title - Transistor Circuit

-When it is working, take a photo of your transistor circuit on your breadboard, add this to your slide (similar to the photo shown on the left)
+- Using Tinkercad circuits, draw the transistor circuit labeling all components and then Build the circuit on your breadboard use the breadboard photo shown here as a guide (use a multimeter set to Ω to measure the resistor values) - Use connector links made from 47K resistors to construct the breadboard neatly, two hook-up wires are used for the switch, to enable the circuit to remain on, the switch wires can be plugged into a common row as shown Add a new slide, title - Transistor Circuit When it is working, take a photo of your transistor circuit on your breadboard, add this to your slide (similar to the photo shown on the left)